WeTrustPlatform/charity-management-serv/README.md

 ### Deployment
 - Use [terraform](https://www.terraform.io/) to provise the AWS infra and deploy docker containers.
+- Go to the deployment env i.e. `cd deployment/staging`
 - Configure your `terraform.tfvars` as below:
 ```
 access_key =  <IAM user with permissions to create EC2, VPC, RDS and CloudFront(optional).
 Otherwise, you'll get 403 Forbidden>